 Tennessee Student Assistance Award (TSAA)

-File the Free Application for Federal Student Aid by March 1, which will then allow for information to be made available to the Tennessee Student Assistance Corporation (TSAC).
-However, we recommend filing much earlier as funding allocations by the state may be limited.
-Eligibility for this program is determined annual by TSAC.
+File the Free Application for Federal Student Aid by February 1, which will then allow for information to be made available to the Tennessee Student Assistance Corporation (TSAC).
+Funding allocations by the state are limited.
+Eligibility for this program is determined annually by TSAC.
 Awards range from $2,000 to $4,000 (undergraduate, Tennessee residents only).
 Your award notice will include projected eligibility for TSAA.
 Final eligibility for this grant assistance will be determined by the TSAC.
 TSAC will notify you directly.

 Tennessee Education Lottery Scholarship Program (TELS)

 Undergraduate Tennessee residents are required to complete the FAFSA each year to qualify for the TELS programs.
 Additional eligibility requirements are determined through the program rules.
 The filing deadline for fall eligibility is September 1 and for spring eligibility is February 1 of each year.
 View additional information and eligibility requirements for this program (undergraduate, Tennessee residents only).

-Loan assistance is available and it must be repaid, with interest, based upon a certain payment schedule.
-For more loan information, please see the section, "Loan Information & Payment Plan Options"
+Student loans are available and must be repaid, with interest, based upon a certain payment schedule.
+For more loan information, please see the section, "Loan Information & Payment Plan Options".

-- It is our initial expectation that you will cover all or part of your Academic Year Student Contribution from part time employment while in school.
-Employment information for both on and off-campus job opportunities may be found at: www.vanderbilt.edu/studentemployment.
+It is our initial expectation that you will cover all or part of your Academic Year Student Contribution from part time employment while in school.
+Employment information for both on and off-campus job opportunities may be found at Student Employment .
 Vanderbilt does not place or guarantee students employment.
 If you receive an outside scholarship it will be used first to replace or reduce your Academic Year Student Contribution before reducing Vanderbilt need-based assistance.